 Espresso Martinis at Melbourne Public

 You’ll feel sophisticated at op-shop prices with a $10 cocktail in hand.
-Try and espresso martini at Melbourne Public during their extra-long 4-7pm weekday happy hour.
-There’s also midweek margaritas at Hello José, or head to Hightail in Docklands on Wednesday night for free trivia and $9 pints..
+Try an espresso martini at Melbourne Public during their extra-long 4-7pm weekday happy hour.
+There’s also midweek margaritas at Hello José, or head to Hightail in Docklands on Wednesday night for free trivia and an excellent happy hour running until 6.30pm.

 Take dip at Carlton Baths